ssinyagin/gerty/doc/cisco_config_manipulation_example.markdown

 Task description
 ----------------

-The compaany (firther referred to as XYZ) has more than a hundred remote branches, and each one iis equipped with a Cisco router acting as a local DHCP server.
+The compaany (further referred to as XYZ) has more than a hundred remote branches, and each one is equipped with a Cisco router acting as a local DHCP server.
 The DHCP pool configuration contains the DNS and Netbios server addresses which need to be changed.